Alkaline Water for Weight Loss

 In the process, my son regained his health, and I lost 70 pounds.
 I have maintained my ideal weight of 135 without “dieting” ever since.

 So, what does this story have to do with alkaline water?

 Some might suggest that alkaline water for weight loss is yet another diet to be listed in Wikipedia.
 I disagree.
 Alkaline water for weight loss combines two of the most important ingredients for sustaining and creating health—alkalinity and water.

 Let’s take a look at the first topic—alkalinity—and how it relates to our health.

 Food and Alkalinity

 When my family and I changed our diet to one based on whole foods, guess what happened?
 We stopped eating the many foods associated with the Standard American Diet that causes acidity in the body, and more of the foods that create an alkaline environment, such as fresh fruits and vegetables.

 Did you know that everything you eat leaves a metabolic “ash” in your body?
-This residue occurs because the body actually burns the food you eat as it extracts the energy or calories it requires in much the same way that wood is burned for fuel in a fire pit–a process called oxidation.
-And, just as burning wood leaves behind ash, so, too, does food.
+This residue occurs because the body actually burns the food you eat as it extracts the energy or calories it requires, in much the same way that wood is burned for fuel in a fire pit, in a process called oxidation.
+And just as burning wood leaves behind ash, so does food.
 The ash left behind is either acidic or alkaline.

 Foods that leave an acid ash includes all meats, dairy, most grains, eggs, coffee, sodas, alcohol and sugar.
 Alkaline-producing foods include fruits, vegetables, ancient grains such as quinoa and kamut, beans, and some nuts and seeds.